grid reference TL 896 554Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 closed between 1961 and 1975

-Built 16th century, with additions in the 17th.
-Now houses Thatchers Restaurant.
+The King's Head was built in the 16th century, with additions in the 17th.
+The building now houses Thatchers Restaurant.

 The pub appears on the 1958 OS map, but has gone by the 1975 sheet (when the building's shown as "Thatchers"), so presumably closed between those dates.

-In 1874 listed at Hall Green and in 1891 at the Water Cross Green.
+In 1874 the pub was listed at Hall Green and in 1891 at the Water Cross Green.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)